 The chart below shows the nutrients that most people are not meeting the official minimum nutrient targets of.

 However, we all have different eating patterns.
 If you want to really optimise your diet, the nutrients you need to prioritise will depend on your current dietary pattern.

-People following a low carb diet typically get less vitamin K1, folate, calcium, Vitamin A, vitamin C and magnesium while they will be getting plenty of vitamin B12 and amino acids shown toward the bottom of this chart.
+People following a low-carb diet typically get less vitamin K1, folate, calcium, Vitamin A, vitamin C and magnesium while getting plenty of vitamin B12 and amino acids shown toward the bottom of this chart.

 Meanwhile, vegans typically need to boost B12, omega 3s, vitamin D and choline.

 However, if we focus on the harder-to-find nutrients, we get a much more complete micronutrient profile.